 Multiple Ways to Wrap Tools

-• API access: Call external HTTP APIs to obtain real-time data or perform remote operations
+• API Integration: Call external HTTP APIs to obtain real-time data or perform remote operations

-• Agent as a Tool: Wrap a specialized agent (e.g., a code-generation agent) as a tool callable by another agent
+• Agent as a Tool: Wrap a specialized Agent (such as a code-generation Agent) as a tool callable by another Agent

 MCP (Model Context Protocol)

-• Standardized interfaces: Provide a unified, language-agnostic connection standard between models and external tools/data sources
+• Standardized interface: Provide a unified, language-agnostic connection standard between models and external tools/data sources

-• Plug-and-play: Developers can publish MCP-compliant tools, and agents can dynamically discover and use them
+• Plug-and-play: Developers can publish tools conforming to the MCP spec, and Agents can dynamically discover and use them

-• Security and isolation: Built-in permissions and sandboxing to ensure safe tool invocation
+• Security and isolation: Built-in permissions and sandbox mechanisms to ensure secure tool usage

-Practical Case: Connect to MCP Servers to Build a Deep Research Agent
+Practical Case: Connecting to an MCP Server to Build a Deep Research Agent

-Goal: Build an agent capable of in-depth information research.
-It needs to connect to multiple MCP-compliant external tool servers and autonomously plan and invoke these tools to complete a complex research task.
+Goal: Build an Agent capable of conducting in-depth information research.
+It needs to connect to multiple external tool servers that conform to MCP and autonomously plan and call these tools to complete a complex research task.

-• Authoritative source identification: The agent must accurately identify and adopt high-credibility sources such as official documents and academic papers amid massive information
+• Authoritative source identification: The Agent needs to accurately identify and adopt highly credible information sources such as official documents and academic papers from massive information

-• Multi-tool coordination: How to plan a call chain that links outputs/inputs of multiple tools (e.g., search, then read, then analyze) into a complete workflow
+• Multi-tool coordination: How to plan a call chain so that multiple tools (e.g., search first, then read, then analyze) are connected in terms of input/output to form a complete workflow

-• Open-ended exploration: How to handle open-ended questions with no single answer, conduct exploratory searches from multiple angles, and synthesize results
+• Open-ended question exploration: How to handle open-ended questions without a single correct answer, performing multi-angle exploratory search and aggregating the results

 Architecture Design: